Bushmen hunting techniques in Namibia

 Lessons learned about bushmen hunting techniques:

-• Bushmen in the northern border areas of Botswana and Namibia use mainly four different hunting techniques.
+• Bushmen in the northern border areas of Botswana and Namibia use four main hunting techniques.

-• The iconic hunting technique is tracking and stalking.
-But this only provides a small portion of the total number of kills compared to other techniques.
+• The iconic hunting techniques are tracking and stalking, but these techniques only provide a small portion of the total number of kills compared to other techniques.

-• Hunting with dogs is widely used, but it is not well-known to outsiders.
+• Hunting with dogs is widely used but not well-known to outsiders.

 • Unearthing animals from their burrows is used to catch springhares, warthogs, porcupines, pythons, hornbills, and others.